MochiCurry/StarWars_Objective-C/README.md

 The Objective-C equivalent of StarWars_Mission (https://github.com/MochiCurry/StarWars_Mission)

 ## Things to work on:
   1. Support all device orientations.
+(Works on Swift version)
   2. Dynamic CollectionViewCell sizing.
+(Works on Swift version)

 ## Things added from Swift equivalent
   1. Stretchy Header Cell